wso2/identity-apps/README.md

 The respective build artifacts could be found inside the build folder. (`apps/(myaccount|console)/build`)

+## Connectors

+Go through our [connectors guide](./docs/CONNECTORS.md) to learn how to handle connectors in the Identity Server Console.

 ## Troubleshoot

 - If you face any out of memory build failures, make sure that you have set maven options to `set MAVEN_OPTS=-Xmx384M`